 You are going to need enough powdered sugar and corn syrup.

 - In a bowl, add as much powdered sugar as the buttercream you have.
-Knead, knead, knead!.
-Work your way until you see the buttercream coming to the stiff consistency you’re looking for.
-If it gets crumbly, don’t worry that’s expected to happen.
+Knead, knead, knead!
+Work it until you see the buttercream coming to the stiff consistency you’re looking for.
+If it gets crumbly, don’t worry – that’s expected to happen.
 Add corn syrup, about half a spoon, and keep kneading.

 - Work your way until you see the buttercream coming to the stiff consistency you’re looking for.
 If it gets crumbly, don’t worry that’s expected to happen.
 Add corn syrup, about half a spoon, and keep kneading.

 - Add corn syrup, about half a spoon, and keep kneading.
-When it gets a good consistency, you can take it off the bowl, dust a surface with powdered sugar and keep kneading.
+When it is a good consistency, you can take it out of the bowl, dust a surface with powdered sugar and keep kneading.
 Add another ½ spoon of corn syrup.

-- In order to color it is very much like the fondant coloring process.
+- Coloring it is very much like the fondant coloring process.
 Divide your mixture, as many parts as colors you will need for the figure you’re going to be working with.
-Use gel paste for it, just add the amount you need and knead well until combined.
+Use gel paste, just adding the amount you need and kneading well until combined.
 As simple as that!

 You can use your regular sculpting tools, but preferably non-plastic ones because they will tend to stick to the buttercream fondant.

-I hope you can get the advantage and good use of these recipes.
+I hope you can take advantage and get good use of these recipes.
 If you have a customer or a loved one who does not like fondant, then now you have the choice to use rolled buttercream to please everybody.
 Have you ever used it before?
 Let us know about your experience in the comment section below.